Written by Pradeep

-Eating a healthy diet: Eating wisely will help you to lose weight without depriving the baby her most needed calories as you have extra reserves of calories in stored fats.
+Eating wisely will help you to lose weight without depriving the baby of her most needed calories as you have extra reserves of calories in stored fats.
 Seek the help of a nutritionist to plan your pregnancy meals.
-Choosing low GI food (food that takes longer for your body to digest) as glucose is released more slowly to the blood stream and drinking plenty of water is also recommended
+Choosing low GI food (food that takes longer for your body to digest) as glucose is released more slowly to the bloodstream and drinking plenty of water is also recommended

-Exercising regularly: If you are not onto regular exercises prior to pregnancy, never attempt vigorous exercise once you are pregnant.
-Exercising moderately (a brisk walk) for thirty minutes a day is enough to lessen the impact of obesity and diminishing the chances of giving birth to a large baby.
-Read more on exercising during pregnancy here
+If you are not on regular exercises prior to pregnancy, never attempt vigorous exercise once you are pregnant.
+Exercising moderately (a brisk walk) for thirty minutes a day is enough to lessen the impact of obesity and diminish the chances of giving birth to a large baby.

-Supplements: The quantity of the Intake of vitamin supplement, folic acid may be increased a bit when you are overweight.
+The quantity of the Intake of vitamin supplements, folic acid may be increased a bit when you are overweight.
 Obviously, this is decided by your practitioner